 - Sunburn: Occurs rapidly and can be quite severe at higher elevations; hikers in the Virginias and southern Appalachians are often surprised by bad sunburn in spring, when no leaves are on the trees.

 - Heat Cramps: Usually caused by strenuous activity in high heat and humidity, when sweating depletes salt levels in blood and tissues.
+These can be painful and even immobilizing.

 - Heat Exhaustion: Occurs when the body’s heat-regulating system breaks down.
 A victim may have heat cramps, sweat heavily, have cold, moist skin, and a face that is flushed, then pale.

-- Heat stroke: A life threatening condition that occurs when the body’s system of sweating fails to cool a person adequately.
+- Heat stroke: A life-threatening condition that occurs when the body’s system of sweating fails to cool a person adequately.
 Body temperature can rise to 106 degrees or higher.